What you need to know about pre-existing conditions and health insurance

 One of the key wins of the Affordable Care Act was ending discrimination based on pre-existing conditions.
 Because of this, insurance companies no longer can deny someone coverage because of a pre-existing condition.
 They also can’t charge them more for their health insurance because of one.

-Though the current administration has repeatedly tried to repeal Obamacare, the ACA is still the law of the land.
 That means today, pre-existing conditions cannot prevent you from getting insurance.
 Your insurance must also cover pre-existing conditions.
-The ACA also ensures that the cost of managing those pre-existing conditions comes with annual and lifetime maxes.
+The ACA also ensures that the cost of managing those pre-existing conditions comes with annual and lifetime maximums.
 And this is a key protection for not only people’s physical health, but financial health.

 Can I be denied health insurance because of a pre-existing condition?

 As a result of the Affordable Care Act, you cannot be denied health insurance because of a pre-existing condition.
 You also have the security of accessing coverage for that condition as soon as your health insurance plan begins.
-This rule went into effect in July of 2014 and is still effective in 2019.
-However, the current administration has repeatedly tried to overturn the ACA, which means repealing the law and erasing these kinds of protections.
-The GOP have proposed counter measures they claim would provide protections for pre-existing conditions.
-Yet, there are some key differences between these plans and the ACA.
-One proposed plan would allow insurers to offer separate, more expensive plans for those with pre-existing conditions.
-Alternately, it would allow them to sell plans that exclude coverage for any pre-existing condition.
+This rule went into effect in July of 2014 and is still in effect today.

 For example, pregnancy is a pre-existing condition, so coverage of a pregnancy starts the same day your plan starts too.
 If you’re pregnant when you apply for health insurance, as of now you can’t be denied coverage or charged more for your health insurance.
 So, all care for your pregnancy and delivery will be covered from the day your plan starts.
 Also, don’t forget that welcoming a new baby also makes you eligible for a Special Enrollment Period, and if you sign up for new coverage then, it will start from the day of a child’s birth or adoption.
 This is true even if you don’t sign up until the end point of your 60-day Special Enrollment Period.